ABM that works: Get ROI in 6 weeks

 This approach lets you launch quickly, prove value, and build momentum for a larger program.
 Instead of trying to boil the ocean with a massive program targeting cold accounts, start with a focused effort on warm prospects.

-ABM isn’t magic.
+ABM is not a creative campaign.
 It’s a structured approach to focusing your marketing and sales efforts on the accounts most likely to convert.

-By building a foundation based on account progression and trigger-based playbooks, you can create a repeatable, scalable program that delivers real ROI – not in some theoretical future, but in just six weeks.
+By building a foundation based on account progression and trigger-based playbooks, you can create a repeatable, scalable program that delivers real ROI in just six weeks.

 The key is starting small, using what you already have, and focusing on progression rather than perfection.
 Do that, and you’ll be in the 22% of ABM programs that actually work.